Getting Started Concepts The Things Stack Cloud The Things Stack Enterprise Integrations API Hardware

 1. Kubernetes Cluster

 The Things Stack requires a minimum kubernetes version of v1.21.
-However, we recommend using the highest available version.
+We recommend using the highest available version.

 2. Postgres Compatible Database